You haven't failed until you quit trying.

 Calories In > Calories Out = Weight Gain

-Well first up, most people these days lead fairly sedentary lifestyles; driving to work (lets say 1 hour), sitting most of the day in the office (8 hours), driving home (1 hour) then sitting in front of the TV (3 hours) before going to bed (8 hours),
+Well first up, most people these days lead fairly sedentary lifestyles; commuting to work (lets say 1 hour - Brighton to London), sitting most of the day in the office (8 hours), commuting home (1 hour - London to Brighton) then sitting in front of the TV (3 hours) before going to bed (8 hours),

 thats sitting/laying for 21 hours out of the 24 hours available in a day!

-Therefore most people simply don't need a lot of energy to support their daily physical activity levels yet they are eating quantities of food that exceed their daily requirements.
-Portion sizes especially when eating out are way too big for what most people actually need, not so helpful when you're trying to lose weight!
+Therefore most people simply don't need a lot of energy to support their daily physical activity levels yet they are eating food in quantities that exceed their daily requirements.
+Portion sizes especially when eating out are way too big for what most people actually need; not so helpful when you're trying to lose weight!

 So the key is to tip the balance on the CICO equation and create a calorie/energy deficit.
 This calorie deficit should ideally be achieved by eating less food and moving more each and every day.
 Again, it sounds so simple but